Our website uses cookies for statistical purposes.

 British citizens can easily relocate to Malta if they intend to work and live in this country.
 Here are some short steps to consider when moving to Malta from UK:

-1. You should announce the UK authorities by your relocation to Malta.
+- You should announce the UK authorities your relocation to Malta.

-3. You need to find accommodation in Malta prior to the arrival.
+- You need to find accommodation in Malta prior to your arrival.

 These are a few of the steps you should have in mind at the time the relocation to Malta starts.
 In matters of residence permits and work permits for Malta, we kindly advise you to talk to one of our immigration lawyers in Malta.
 If you are interested in obtaining a residence permit in Malta, contact our immigration lawyers.